tblobaum/thenewworldpost.com/_posts/thomas/2021-02-19-31-people-die-after-bubonic-plague-outbreak-in-the-congo.markdown

 ---
 layout: post
-author: Thomas James Blobaum
+author: Russian State Media
 title: "31 People Die After BUBONIC PLAGUE Outbreak In The Congo"
 date: 2021-02-19 04:44:00 -0600
 categories: World Health
-featured-image: plague.jpg
+featured-image: congo-mass-graves.jpg
 featured-image-alt: Bubonic Plague
 featured: yes
+dropcap: no
 ---
 CONGO– A bubonic plague outbreak in the Democratic Republic of Congo has seen several dozen people succumb to the long-feared disease, which caused Europe’s Black Death pandemic in the 14th century.